zetlen/gnomon/README.md

       display the total time between that line and the next non-blank line (if the type is elapsed-time was selected).

+	--real-time=<number|false>                          [default: 500]
+	-r                                                  [non-tty default: false]

+	  Time increment to use when updating timestamp for the current line, in milliseconds.
+Pass `false` to this option to disable realtime entirely, if you need an extra performance boost or you find it distracting.
+When realtime is disabled, the log will always appear one line "behind" the original piped output, since it can't display the line until it's finished timing it.

     --high=seconds
     -h seconds